Clubs and Organizations

 - Ye Hosts Honorary Society

-The American Hotel and Lodging Association is an advocate of the American lodging industry for SHA students through education, information, and member services, and aims to build meaningful and professional connections between AH&LA and Cornell University.
+The American Hotel and Lodging Association is an advocate of the American lodging industry for Hotel School students through education, information, and member services, and aims to build meaningful and professional connections between AH&LA and Cornell University.

-CMAA, Cornell Chapter promotes close ties between the CMAA and students at SHA.
+CMAA, Cornell Chapter promotes close ties between the CMAA and students at the Hotel School.
 The club promotes and advances friendly relations between its members and professional club managers while educating students in the field of club management.

 The Club for Real Estate is a group of students sharing their passion for all aspects of hospitality real estate finance, banking, and development.
 The group works to foster an understanding of the industry and the trends in the marketplace, providing opportunities for networking with hospitality professionals.